emilyb93/bookstore-site/README.md

 ![Screenshot of the books app showing books and their covers](./docs/images/app-screenshot.png "Screenshot of the books app showing books and their covers")

-It's your job to inspect the frontend and work out why it isn't successfully hitting the backend API.
+It's your job to inspect the **frontend codebase** and work out why it isn't successfully hitting the backend API.

 You'll need to fix the issue and build a new docker image